anthonyrisinger/cga/README.md

 #### The Power of Preservation

-We've discovered that the geometric product's structure isn't arbitrary—it's the unique minimal solution to preserving geometric information.
+The geometric product's structure is not arbitrary—it represents a unique and minimal solution to preserving geometric information.
 This principle explains:

 - Why complex numbers and quaternions are so effective (they're information-preserving subalgebras)
 - Why traditional approaches fragment (each uses lossy projections)